Denise Huxtable: The Cosby Show

-Denise quickly established herself as an audience favorite during the show's earliest seasons, which Mental Floss contributor Kara Kovalchik attributes to her "typical teenage carefree attitude and her cutting-edge fashion sense".
-Denise ultimately became the show's most popular character, and her unique fashion sense became a trademark of the series.
-Essence wrote that the character's clothes "captured the hearts of wholesome teeny-boppers all over America", while Abby White of the Nashville Scene agreed that the character "won our hearts with her sense of style from day one".
+Denise was quickly established as an audience favorite during the show's earliest seasons, which Mental Floss writer Kara Kovalchik attributed to her "typical teenage carefree attitude and her cutting-edge fashion sense".
+Denise ultimately became the show's most popular character, with her unique fashion sense becoming a trademark of the series.
+Essence and Abby White of the Nashville Scene agreed that the character's clothes immediately captured fans.
 White also joked that being one of Denise's three less popular sisters "must have really sucked".
-Popular and beloved by fans until her departure, Bonet became a "media darling", by whom she was crowned "America's Sweetheart".
+Entertainment critic Ken Tucker said "the clever contrast between Bonet's sloe eyed sexiness and her teenybopper sense of humor ... made her the standout member of Bill Cosby's clan".
+Beloved by fans until her departure, Bonet became a "media darling", by whom she was nicknamed "America's Sweetheart".
 Idolized by teenage boys, she received the most fan mail out of the show's cast.
 Adored by millions of fans, Bonet's popularity grew almost overnight, soon establishing her as the show's breakout star and a household name.
 Fans swarmed the actress in public, often approaching her for fashion advice.
-Karen Heller of The Philadelphia Inquirer dubbed Bonet their "sartorial role model."
-Girls were drawn towards her bohemian sense of fashion, while boys found her to be very attractive and "a major heartthrob", admitting to having crushes on the actress throughout her tenure.
+Karen Heller of The Philadelphia Inquirer dubbed Bonet their "sartorial role model".
+Girls were drawn towards her bohemian sense of fashion, while boys found her to be very attractive.
 According to Hollywood.com, Bonet "struck a chord" among The Cosby Show fans with "her ethereal beauty and quiet strength".
 Vibe's Greg Tate believes Bonet's performance "won the heart of just about every young black woman who didn't fit the mold of debutante, fly girl or hoochie mama".
-Hillary Crosley Coker of Jezebel described Bonet as "the coolest of The Cosby Show cast", while Refinery29's Kara Kia believes that Bonet and Denise were equally "admired for [their] rebellious, elusive approach to celebrity."
+Hillary Crosley Coker of Jezebel described Bonet as "the coolest of The Cosby Show cast", while Refinery29's Kara Kia believes Bonet and Denise were equally "admired for [their] rebellious, elusive approach to celebrity".
 In "An Ode To Lisa Bonet As Denise Huxtable", Uproxx contributor Greg Whitt praised the actress: "I loved how you were never willing to mute your personality in a house full of squares.
 Your hair was short and untamed.
 Your outfits never matched but always worked ...
 You were sexy before I knew what sexy was.
-Vanessa was too annoying, and Rudy was too young, but, Denise ahem Lisa, you were the one."
+Vanessa was too annoying, and Rudy was too young, but, Denise ahem Lisa, you were the one".